spsStonyBrook/spsstonybrook.github.io/postMaker/orientation.md

 ## For Transfer Students

-1. For international physics and math courses, ask our undergraduate program director, Dr. Robert McCarthy (robert.mccarthy@stonybrook.edu), if your credits can be applied towards an SBU degree before paying for any evaluations.
+1. For international physics and math courses, ask our undergraduate program director, Dr. Robert McCarthy (robert.mccarthy[at]stonybrook.edu), if your credits can be applied towards an SBU degree before paying for any evaluations.
 It could save hundreds of dollars!